AmeliaES/grimAge_ALSPAC/Scripts/eddie.md

 ls /exports/cmvm/datastore/scs/groups/ALSPAC/data/genomics/B3421/methylation/B3421/grimAge_ALSPAC/Input/
 ```

+4. Remove `./env` as this is a large directory and we have finished with it on Eddie now.

-4. Now return to the original `README.md` to upload files to the calculator.
+5. Now return to the original `README.md` to upload files to the calculator.